|

 best.

-our best is such an important concept in process improvement that we will
+is such an important concept in process improvement that we will deal with it

-actions and our own measures, but conflict seems to be reserved most often
+and our own measures, but conflict seems to be reserved most often for the

 results that we desire, we might call this a span of control or a sphere of